Euric: Battles in North and Central Gaul

 Euric's attempt to take control over Northern Gaul failed due to the strong resistance of the Gallo-Romans and Franks led by Childeric I in 469.
 Like Theodoric II before him, he suffered a great loss near Orléans.
 After his defeat, Euric returned to the South.
 Thanks to the betrayal of Arvandus, the Gallic prefect, he was able to defeat an army sent by the British leader Riothamus to help the Romans.
 Another victory was achieved in the battle near Arles, which enabled him to conquer the area of Berry.
 As a result, Euric got a strong foothold in Provence.
 Only by strong resistance in Auvergne, the center of Gaul, could the Romans stand against him.

 Wars in Spain and Italy

-After reaching independence, Euric started a new war in 472 against the Romans.
-He conquered Hispania with the exception of the northeast, around the city of Barcelona, which remained in Roman hands.
+After reaching independence, Euric started a new war against the Romans.
+In 472 he conquered most of Hispania.
+Only the northeast, with the city of Barcelona as centrum remained in Roman hands.
 His attempt to extend his power to Italy failed due to diplomatic intervention by Emperor Glycerius in 473.
 Nevertheless, emperor Julius Nepos, the successor of Glycerius, who needed the support of the Goths, renounced Provence in 475, as well as the region around Barcelona to Euric.